Skip to Main Content

 • Injection site reactions: Some cats may develop a small, firm lump at the injection site, which usually resolves on its own over a few weeks.

-Cat Sneezing After FVRCP Vaccine
+If Your Cat Sneezing After Receiving the FVRCP Vaccine

 It’s not uncommon for a cat to sneeze after receiving the FVRCP vaccine.
 This reaction is usually mild and temporary and stems from the immune response to the vaccine's components.